 - The right to apply for federal employment and for the federal government

-Many living in the United States may dream of being an elected official or even running for President of the United States.
+Many living in the United States may dream of being elected officials or even running for President of the United States.

 What About Puerto Rico’s Voters?

 This is where there is a discrepancy in the rules over the rights of United States citizens.
-The people of Puerto Rico are granted birthright citizenship, giving them many of the same rights and responsibilities as those in the 50 states.
+The people of Puerto Rico are granted birthright citizenship, giving them many of the same rights and responsibilities as those granted citizenship in the 50 states.

 Immigrants Earn Rights if They Become Citizens

-Those who don’t get these rights are residents who are not citizens, such as those on visas or immigrants who haven’t completed the naturalization process and become a naturalized US citizen.
-However, there are many rights they get just by being in the country.
+Those who don’t get these rights are residents without citizenship, such as those on visas or immigrants who haven’t completed the naturalization process and become naturalized US citizens.

 Rights for All People of the United States

 The term people has changed in definition since the days of the framers of the Constitution.
 Back then, people didn’t mean everyone, and the unwritten assumption was that the freedoms of the Constitution applied to the white male colonists rather than any slaves, natives, immigrants, or even women.

 The Rights of All People in the Bill of Rights

 The Bill Of Rights extends to everyone in the United States, whether they are citizens born and raised, naturalized, here on visas, or simply visiting.

 The additional document started with ten amendments that determined the rights of the people in more detail.
 These still apply today to all those in the country.
 They include the following.

 Additional Rights for United States Citizens

 In short, there are a few rights that you only get when you are born a U.S. citizen or become one.
-But, that doesn’t mean that everyone else lacks fundamental rights and freedoms.
+But that doesn’t mean that everyone else lacks fundamental rights and freedoms.